Here’s how it went the first time I tried 100 Burpees For Time:

 Rep count 40: I can’t remember what the range of motion is for a burpee.
 Does it involve sitting?

 Rep count 50-100: (I’m not going to bother describing the rest.
 It wasn’t pretty.)

 In the end I managed to complete the 100 burpees in 7:05.
 The next day I realized I had a bruise on my chin from the repeated impacts.
 Ouch.

-Bottom line: This workout is predominantly mental.
+This workout is predominantly mental.
 You will become extremely uncomfortable.
 The difference between individuals’ scores will primarily be dictated by how long each individual rested during the one hundred burpees.
 Start too fast and you will require significantly more rest than if you paced yourself.

-Tactic: Here’s the bad news: resting at various points in the workout is not going make things any easier (despite what your brain is screaming).
-Here’s the good news: since resting isn’t going to help, skip it and power through (again, despite what your brain is screaming).
+Tactic: Here’s the bad news: stopping at various points in the workout is not going make things any easier (despite what your brain is screaming).
+Here’s the good news: since stopping isn’t going to help, stick to your plan and power through (again, despite what your brain is screaming).
 While your friends are gasping with their hands on their knees, you keep moving.
 Steady work will win this race.
-The crux of the problem is that once your heart rate becomes significantly elevated, a short rest between reps will not provide any significant recovery.
-Realize that resting for five seconds, ten seconds, or even thirty seconds will not provide any relief from the discomfort.
+The crux of the problem is that once your heart rate becomes significantly elevated, stopping between reps will not provide any significant recovery.
+Stopping for five seconds, ten seconds, or even thirty seconds will not provide any relief from the discomfort.
 Focus on the fact that you will be able to rest for an extended period once the workout is complete.

 Got another tip for this workout?
 Did this one work for you?
-Did you beat my 7:05 time?
+Did you beat my 7:05 time for your first time?
 Leave a note in the comments!